Behind the Story: How three Washington Post journalists are covering Ukraine on the ground

 How long have you been reporting on the Russia-Ukraine conflict?
 When did you decide you needed to go to Ukraine?

-Isabelle: For me, the conflict really started last spring when we saw the first Russian build up around Ukraine.
+Isabelle: For me, the conflict really started last spring when we saw the first Russian buildup around Ukraine.
 Back then, everybody was pretty convinced that it was a show of force: saber-rattling, challenging the Biden administration.
 People didn’t take the buildup seriously.
 After a month or two, Russia did start pulling back some of its forces.
 We saw the build up again in October and it kept going.

 I was in Ukraine in December, right after a classified U.S. intelligence report said that the U.S. expected a multipronged invasion involving 175,000 Russian troops.